Connecticut Audbon Society

 In early spring, dangling, yellow-green male flowers, as well as small, fuschia female flowers, appear on the same branches.
 The female flowers later develop edible nutlets held in burrs that look spiky but are actually soft.

-Sweetfern nutlets are a food source for Northern Flickers, Mourning Doves, and Dedar Waxwings.
+Sweetfern nutlets are a food source for Northern Flickers, Mourning Doves, and Cedar Waxwings.
 But this shrub is said to be resistant to deer.
 Kirtland’s Warbler, a globally rare bird that until 2019 was listed as federally endangered, will often build nests near sweetfern colonies.

 As if it didn’t have enough positive attributes, sweetfern supports 62 species of moths and butterflies as a larval host plant, including the gray hairstreak butterfly and sweetfern underwing moth, io moth, and wavy-lined emerald moth.